TheFrenchGhosty/Torrent-Magnets-Cleaner-Trackerless-Magnets-Userscript/README.md

 Licence : Public Domain

-#### The reason I created this userscript using https://addons.mozilla.org/en-US/firefox/addon/trackerless-magnets/ is that the addons didn't work when I moved to Icecat.
+#### The reason I created this userscript using is that the addon didn't work when I moved to Icecat.